DelegateIt/GatorWebClient/README.md

 ### Unit Testing

 We're using the [Web Component Tester](https://github.com/Polymer/web-component-tester) - Polymer's preferred tool for authoring and running unit tests.
 This makes testing elements easy.
+See the [test folder](app/test/) for examples.

 [Read more](https://github.com/Polymer/web-component-tester#html-suites) about using Web Component tester.

 ### Dependency Management

 We use [Bower](http://bower.io) for package management.
-This makes it easy to keep your elements up to date and versioned.
+This makes it easy to keep our elements up to date and versioned.
 For tooling, we use npm to manage Node.js-based dependencies.

 ### Routing